JRGTH/mqtt_ups_sched/README.md

 # Set the minimum battery voltage to be considered as "system battery low" mode.
 DEVICE_BATT_LOW="23"

-# Set the battery last changed date in "MMDDYYYY" for your reference, battery age alerts not yet implemented.
+# Set the battery last changed date in "MMDDYYYY" for logging and reference.
 DEVICE_BATT_CHANGE="10252023"

-# Set the battery max age in years before replacement for your reference, battery age alerts not yet implemented.
+# Set the battery max age in years before replacement for logging and reference.
 DEVICE_BATT_MAXAGE="5"

 # Set the desired command to be executed when shutdown delay time is reached, eg: "shutdown -p now".